 The glove matter also dragged on and is a fascinating story.
-Edward Darcy nearly got strung up by a mob, four senior Leathersellers were jailed for the best part of the year for “being recalcitrant” and when the Privy Council’s repeated recommendation was not adopted the Queen fined Leathersellers £4000 (about £4,000,000 today) although in the end it does not look like it was ever paid.
+Edward Darcy nearly got strung up by a mob, four senior Leathersellers were jailed for the best part of the year for “being recalcitrant” and when the Privy Council’s repeated recommendation was not adopted the Queen fined Leathersellers £4000 (about £4,000,000 today) as compensation for withdrawing the patent from Darcy although in the end it does not look like it was ever paid.

 There were further bouts of the plague in 1603 and 1603 and it was in the 17th century that the UK began to see the plague doctor in his rather weird costume.
 It was not so visible in the UK as it was more a European thing, especially in Catholic countries.

 The costume of a plague doctor featured an all-leather ensemble, a beak-like mask stuffed with burning herbs, and a top hat — which signaled that the person was, in fact, a doctor.